If I’m being honest, I hated my husband’s time in the academy.

 - Open when you’re finished!

-By the way, If you’re interested in making the letter writing process a whole lot easier, be sure to check out my done-for-you open when letter kit for the academy bound recruit – it will save you a TON of time and allow you to focus more on the actual content of your letters!
+By the way, If you’re interested in making the letter writing process a whole lot easier, be sure to check out the free “open when letter” kit in the Love and Blues Resource library – it will save you a TON of time and allow you to focus more on the actual content of your letters!
 Plus, they’re super cute, IMO 😉